 {{#markdown}}

 Note that I’ve also disabled Markdown rendering in this page.
-It would be much better to render this page with a separate template, but for now I’d rather just keep one template for simplicity.
+It would be much better to render this page with a separate template — we’ll do exactly that shortly.

-After creating this new index file, run grunt.
+After creating the new index file, run grunt.
 Your new list should look like this:

 build/index.html